bguesman/docsify-test/docs/editor/blocks/procedural_cloud_volume_block.md

 #### High Detail Multiple Scattering
 **C# member variable:** `bool m_highDetailMultipleScattering` \
-Controls the LOD level to sample from when computing multiple scattering.
+Controls how detailed the multiple scattering approximation is.
 If this is disabled, the multiple scattering will be smoother.
 If it's enabled, it'll be more detailed.
 There's no additional expense either way---it's a fully stylistic choice.

 <div class="img-block">
     <div class="img-row">